 Frequently Asked Questions

 How does Electrum work?

 Electrum’s focus is speed, with low resource usage and simplifying Bitcoin.
 Startup times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin system.

 Does Electrum trust servers?

-Not really; the Electrum client never sends private keys to the servers.
+In short, not really.
+The Electrum client never sends private keys to the servers.
 In addition, it verifies the information reported by servers, using a technique called Simple Payment Verification

-What is the Seed?¶
+What is the seed?

 The seed is a random phrase that is used to generate your private keys.